Ways to manage chronic pain

 It's safe to use over-the-counter painkillers to reduce your pain so you can be more active.

 But it's important to use painkillers carefully, as they have side effects.
-Paracetamol is the simplest and safest painkiller.
+Paracetamol for adults is the simplest and safest painkiller.

-You could also try anti-inflammatory tablets like ibuprofen as long as you don't have a condition (such as a stomach ulcer) that prevents you using them.
+You could also try anti-inflammatory tablets like ibuprofen for adults as long as you don't have a condition (such as a stomach ulcer) that prevents you using them.

 It's important to take painkillers at the recommended dose and to take them regularly every 4 to 6 hours, preferably to overcome a flare-up of your pain or help get you through an impending activity.